rohitmaxxx/news-article-service/README.md

 - NEWS_API_KEY=''
 - KEYWORD_THRESHOLD=900

-KEYWORD_THRESHOLD is to prevent user to search same keyword multiple times
+KEYWORD_THRESHOLD is to prevent user to search same keyword multiple times and email setup to send password to user when adding.

 Run the following command
 ```sh